 Here’s how it works: Admissions committees do review entire applications in order to admit the best candidates and create classes that are diverse.
 So while an admissions committee’s approach is holistic, the process is still highly competitive.
 Applicants are still competing with each other and the numbers count.

-The GMAT is one indicator that helps an admissions director determine if the candidate will succeed in the program academically.
+The GMAT is one indicator that helps an admissions committee determine if the candidate will succeed in the program academically.
 It is also an indicator that they must report to the media for rankings.
-And the higher the ranking, the more candidates want to attend that specific program.
+And the higher the ranking, the more candidates want to attend that specific program, which means that adcoms like admitting students with high stats.

 Perhaps, the adcom is certain the candidate can succeed in the program academically, but more importantly the candidate offers something else in his or her background that is so amazing that they are willing to overlook a GMAT score well below their average.